vangelov/saganario/README.md

   yield 'error';
 }
 ```
-You only care that it yields `'start'` at the beginning and that at some point later it emits `'result'`.
+You only care that it yields `'start'` at the beginning and that at some point later it emits `'end'`.
 You can write the following test:

 ```javascript
 const test = prepareTest(saga, [